vierbergenlars/VlRadRestBundle/Resources/doc/4-services.md

 #### Class based controller

-The best way to make sure the frontend manager is always available is to override `setContainer()` on the controller, pass the call through to `parent::setContainer()` and then retrieve and set the frontend manager on the controller.
+Create the controller and override `getFrontendManager()` to retrieve the right frontend manager from the container.

 ```php
 <?php